-SWR have a great reputation as bass amp manufacturers and took the experience from building high headroom clean bass amps since 1984 and adapted the concept for the acoustic guitar market all ready back in the 90s.
+SWR have a great reputation as bass amp manufacturers.
+They took the experience from building high headroom clean bass amps since 1984 and adapted the concept for the acoustic guitar market already back in the 90s.

 The California Blonde II hit the shops around 2006.

 Most small PA systems like Mackie SRM450 use a 12″ speaker since this can handle bass down to say 70Hz with ease.
 That’s lower than your low E string, which is 82.40Hz.
 Anything lower than that is taken care of by the subs.